Cisco Compliance Audit

 - Enterprise remediation lifecycle: Review packs are generated, tracked, and governed through approval and apply states.

-- Bulk lifecycle operations: Approve-all and apply-all workflows for large estates.
+- Bulk lifecycle operations: Approve-all and apply-all workflows support larger estates.

-- ROI instrumentation: Optional effort/value estimation embedded in reports.
+- ROI instrumentation: Optional effort/value estimation is embedded in console, JSON, and HTML outputs.

 ⚙️ Configuration Model¶